 Whatever you come for, whenever you arrive, use TravelSupermarket to find low-cost Austria flights.
 With hundreds of weekly departures from a range of UK airports and an average flight time of just two hours, your next break on a budget has never looked so appealing.
 Austria it is then!

 Whether you are looking for flights to Austria from Manchester, flights to Austria from London, or direct flights from airports such as Birmingham, Leeds and Edinburgh, the super powers of TravelSupermarket’s flight-comparison tool can find cheap flights in seconds.
 Read on to figure out where to land in Austria.

 You can fly into six Austrian airports on scheduled and charter services departing from the UK...

 The most popular destination is the capital Vienna (VIE), to which flights take around two hours.
 British Airways and Austrian Airlines depart several times daily from Heathrow with additional BA services from Gatwick.
 Low-cost airline easyJet departs from Gatwick, Manchester, Bristol, Edinburgh and Luton.
 And Jet2 takes off from Edinburgh and Manchester.
 You can also take connecting services with KLM, Air France and Lufthansa via Amsterdam, Paris and Frankfurt or Munich.

-Salzburg (SZG) has departures in the ski season from around the UK with carriers such as Thomson and Thomas Cook, alongside easyJet, Jet2 and Monarch (from Birmingham).
+Salzburg (SZG) has departures in the ski season from around the UK with carriers such as TUI and Thomas Cook, alongside easyJet and Jet2 (from Birmingham).
 BA also flies from London.
 In summer months you can only really get there with easyJet and BA.

 Klagenfurt (KLU), Graz (GRZ) and Linz (LNZ) are not served by any direct flights from the UK.
 However, you can reach them via Vienna on Austrian or on selected Lufthansa services via Munich or Frankfurt.